Why do we underestimate how long it will take to complete a task?

 Set implementation intentions

 Researchers found that setting specific implementation intentions resulted in significantly more realistic goal-setting.7 At the same time, doing so did not lessen the participants’ optimism; on the contrary, they were even more confident in their ability to meet their goals.
 They also reported fewer interruptions while they were working.
 This may be because the process of thinking through the specifics of completing the task at hand resulted in a stronger commitment to following through with one’s plan.
+These results show that optimism is not incompatible with realism as long as it is combined with a carefully thought-out plan.

 Use the segmentation effect for better estimates